 UBC is piloting the UBC Accessibility Shuttle for people with conditions that impact their mobility, who need assistance traveling to and from main pedestrian areas on campus.
 The shuttle is a free, shared ride service available only by reservation.

 Accessibility on campus

 UBC Wayfinding can help you identify accessible entrances and distinguish between power and manual doors.

 If you are a student and getting around campus is a challenge due to a disability, you may qualify for early course registration or be eligible to request that your class is moved.
-You will need to be registered with Access & Diversity.
+You will need to be registered with the Centre for Accessibility.

 If you have a visual impairment that requires mobility training on campus, please contact the Centre for Accessibility.

 Not all TransLink stops are wheelchair-accessible.
 Plan a route that works for you.

 UBC’s bus routes 68 and 70 are available for trips between key campus locations and the UBC Bus Exchange.
 They are wheel-chair accessible.
 Learn more.